softmatterlab/BRAPH-2-Matlab/tutorials/developers/dev_analysis_ensemble/readme.md

 > %%% ¡prop!
 > DESCRIPTION (constant, string) is the description of the ensemble-based graph analysis using connectivity data of fixed density.
 > %%%% ¡default!
-> 'This ensemble-based graph analysis (AnalyzeEnsemble_CON_BUD) analyzes connectivity data using binary undirected multigraphs with fixed densities.'
+> 'This ensemble-based graph analysis (AnalyzeEnsemble_CON_BUD) analyzes connectivity data using binary undirected multigraphs at fixed densities.'
 >
 > %%% ¡prop!
 > TEMPLATE (parameter, item) is the template of the ensemble-based graph analysis using connectivity data of fixed density.